 • Muntins should always have a putty profile.
 Staff can help you determine the appropriate muntin width and light configuration for replacements.
 If simulated divided light and double-glazed replacement windows are proposed, the window must have an internal spacer bar in a mid-tone color.
 Between-the-glass or “sandwich” muntins are never appropriate.

 • All replacement glazing should be clear and untinted without reflective coatings.
-If using Lo-emissivity (LoE) coatings, the OGB recommends a lower emissivity coating be used to avoid tinted hues or reflectivity; glass designated with LoE 100 or 200 series generally meets this requirement.
+If using Lo-emissivity (LoE) coatings, the OGB recommends a lower emissivity coating be used to avoid tinted hues or reflectivity.
+LoE glazing is discouraged on windows that face public space.

 The Board recommends regular maintenance of windows to increase their longevity.
 This includes regular painting, caulking, and weather-strip replacement, as necessary.
 If your windows are historic, it is recommended that you seek the services of a qualified window restoration specialist with the skills and knowledge to work with historic glass and mortise-and-tenon joinery.
 Qualified restoration specialists are also often equipped to deal with lead paint and other hazardous materials sometimes encountered with historic building materials.